 And, just as there will likely be a nadir, so will there be an apogee.
 And who was it, in this by-many-metrics-forgettable-yet-can’t-get-it-out-of-your-head-like-it’s-a-viral-ear-infection of a film?
 Its one saving grace?

-Mare Winningham?
+The theretofore critically acclaimed Mare Winningham?
 Nope.

 Emilio.
 Fucking.
 Estevez.

-He had one of the more minor roles it seemed, but he was rock solid as the waiter/pizza delivery boy who’s going to make a fabulous lawyer someday.
+He had one of the more minor roles it seemed, but was rock solid as the waiter/pizza delivery boy who’s going to make a fabulous lawyer someday.
 No question.
 I mean, with White People Problems, no doubt.
 And until he’s the guy working behind the scenes for Johnnie Cochran as part of the O. J. Simpson legal defense team ten years down the road, you’re rooting for him all the way.

 Who, incidentally, according to creator and co-writer Kurlander, was the main character of the original story, based on Kurlander himself, who had in real life stalked, via virtually the exact same storyline, a D.C. waitress, about whom the Andie McDowell character was written.